AntCouto/PyMIBEL-DAMSimulator/README.md

-# MIBEL-Day-Ahead-Market-Simulation-Simplified
+#  PySDAC-MarketSim – Simplified MIBEL Day-Ahead Market Simulator

-This repository contains a simplified Day-Ahead electricity market clearing model for the Iberian electricity  market (MIBEL) using PyPSA.
+This repository contains a simplified day-ahead electricity market clearing model for the Iberian Electricity Market (MIBEL), implemented using PyPSA.
+The model simulates hourly day-ahead market clearing based on linear programming and explicit supply and demand bids.

-The model clears hourly bids, considers the PT–ES interconnection capacity, and outputs zonal prices, traded energy, and interconnection flows.
-This model aims to reproduce the main economic logic of the MIBEL Day-Ahead market, but applies several simplifications, such as:
+The model performs hourly clearing, explicitly represents the PT–ES interconnection capacity, and outputs zonal prices, traded energy volumes, and interconnection flows.
+Its objective is to reproduce the core economic clearing logic of the MIBEL day-ahead market while maintaining computational transparency and simplicity.

+To achieve this, the model applies several simplifying assumptions, including:
 - Each hour is cleared independently (no intertemporal constraints);
 - The market is represented using two price zones only (PT and ES);
 - Block bids, complex bids, and complex order conditions (e.g. minimum income, load gradient, linked bids) are not considered